SK Telecom: 2008–present: landline and new technologies

 In 2013 SK Telecom was the world's first operator to offer a commercial LTE-Advanced network under the brand name bandLTE.
 This coincided with the release of the Samsung Galaxy S4 LTE-A model, which offered a step-up CPU (Snapdragon 800 vs. Snapdragon 600 used in the regular model) and also LTE-Advanced capabilities.
 SK Telecom supported this handset at launch.

 On July 6, 2013, it was reported that Apple was in talks with SK Telecom to release the iPhone 5s model on SK's LTE Advanced network.

-On December 17, 2018 SK Telecom introduced the 'baro' roaming plan which offers unlimited use of international roaming voice calls.
+On December 17, 2018, SK Telecom introduced the 'baro' roaming plan which offers unlimited use of international roaming voice calls.
 As of June 2019, 'baro' has drawn 2.2 million customers and 38 million total calls (with a total of 800,000 hours of voice calls).
 It also won the 'Best Mobile Technology Breakthrough in Asia' award at the 2019 Asia Mobile Awards carried as section of MWC19 Shanghai.

 In June 2019, SK Telecom announced the launching of the world's first 5G roaming service partnering with Swisscom.

 In October 2020, SK Telecom formed a partnership with Uber Technologies, with a plan to break off mobility operation into a subsidiary called T Map Mobility.

 In November 2021, SK Telecom spun off of a new company focusing on investments, semiconductors and ICT, SK Square.

+Cybersecurity breach of 2021-2025

+On April 18, 2025, SK Telecom informed authorities of a data leak, with full scope of the leak being unknown at the time.
+The information leaked in this incident includes the USIM authentication key (KI), International Mobile Subscriber Identity (IMSI), device identifier (IMEI), and phone numbers.

+In response to the breach, SK announced that all of its 23 million subscribers would be eligible for a free USIM card replacement starting from April 28, a week after the company publicly acknowledged the hack.
+Those who replaced their USIM earlier would be eligible for a refund.
+However, SK Telecom currently has only 1 million USIM cards available, leading to shortages and customer frustrations.
+Acting President Han Duck-soo directed related agencies to investigate SK Telecom's hacking countermeasures.
+SK said they are developing a way to format USIM cards without physically replacing them.

+In July 2025, Korean Ministry of Science and ICT released a final report of the investigation.
+Base on the report, SK Telecom was compromised back in 2021 with attackers remaining active in SKT network undetected until 2025.
+According to the report, SK Telecom failed to properly manage sensitive accounts, encrypt sensitive data and did not respond adequately to previous security breaches (according to the report, SK Telecom detected unauthorized reboot of one of the servers, detected malware but did not inform the authorities), did not store critical security log information for sufficient time.

+On August 28, 2025, the Personal Information Protection Commission issued a 134.8 billion won (US$96.9 million) fine on SK Telecom over the data breach.